risd-web/webtype-spring2020/content/projects/project4.md

 - Consider what kind of viewing modes are available for
 - Consider the relationship between images & words
 - Experiment with how we navigate from one article to another
-- Develop a robust typographic system, paying careful attention to typographic hierarchy
+- Develop a robust typographic identity system, paying careful attention to typographic hierarchy and refinements

 ## a) Web Publication / Anthology